lerouxrgd/recloser/README.md

     calculating a `failure_rate` based on which transitions to either `Closed(_)` or `Open(_)` states will happen.

-These state transition settings can be customized as follows:
+The state transition settings can be customized as follows:

  ``` rust
 use std::time::Duration;